nukam0s/Pollinations/README.md

 Set up the bot's personality:
 ```
-@config plugins.pollinations.prompt "You are $botnick the IRC bot.
-Be brief, helpful"
+@config plugins.pollinations.prompt "u are an AI bot to assist humanity, be helpful"
 ```

 ### Text Generation Options